DOE to fund the advancement of hydrogen fuel cell technology for transportationJanuary 28, 2015

 Funding may help improve the manufacture of fuel cells and aid in their deployment

 The funding from the Department of Energy will be used to improve the manufacture of hydrogen fuel cells and improve the other technologies that clean vehicles use.
 By improving the manufacture of fuel cells, these energy systems may be made more affordable, which would also make the vehicles that use them less expensive.
-Improved technology will also make fuel cell vehicles more efficient and attractive to consumers that are interested in clean transportation.
+Improved technology will also make hydrogen cars more efficient and attractive to consumers that are interested in clean transportation.

 Better vehicle technology may help the US establish itself as a leading clean transportation market